collectiveaccess/ProvidenceDocs/_source/setup/systemReq.rst

 Set up for background encoding of media
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, CollectiveAccess will process all uploaded media immediately upon receipt.
+By default, CollectiveAccess will process all uploaded media immediately at time of upload.
 For large media files this can make the user's browser in unresponsive for an extended period of time while CA performs large and complex media conversions.
-If you expect that you will be uploading many large media files you can enable background processing of media by setting the __CA_QUEUE_ENABLED__ setting to 1 in your **setup.php** (it is off by default).
+If you expect to be uploading many large media files you can enable background processing of media by setting the __CA_QUEUE_ENABLED__ setting to 1 in your **setup.php** (it is off by default).

 Once background processing is enabled, all media files exceeding a specific size will be queued for later processing.
 Small sizes will still be run "while you wait" unless you modify the media processing configuration.
-To actually process the images in the queue you must run the script **support/utils/processTaskQueue.php** This script is typically run from a **crontab** (in Unix-like operating systems, at least) with the hostname of your install as the first parameter.
-The hostname is needed in case you are running several instances of CA within the same install.
-If you are only running a single instance (just about everyone is) then you can just pass "default" as the parameter.
+To actually process the images in the queue you must run the script **support/bin/caUtils process-task-queue**.
+This script is typically run from a **crontab** (in Unix-like operating systems, at least).

-You can run the **processTaskQueue.php** script as often as you want.
+You can run the queue processing script as often as you want.
 Only a single instance of the script is allowed to run at any given time, so you need not worry about out-of-control queue processing scripts running simultaneously and depleting server resources.
-Note that the **processTaskQueue.php** should *always* be run under a user with write-access to the CA media directory.
+Note that the queue processing script should *always* be run under a user with write-access to the CA media directory.

 What to do if something goes wrong?
 -----------------------------------

 .. tip::

-   If your CollectiveAccess installation fails, the first thing to do is look at the error messages, if any.
+   If your CollectiveAccess installation fails, the first thing to do is examine error messages on screen or in the log (written to the app/log directory).
 If you receive a blank white screen odds are error messages are being suppressed in your PHP php.ini configuration file.
 Try changing the **display_errors** option to "On" and then attempt to reinstall.

-If you are totally stumped after reviewing the error messages and logs, ask us for help!
-You can post your questions on the CA support `forum`_.
-Please include a full description of your problem as well as the operating system you are running, the version of CA you are running, the text of any error messages, the output of phpinfo() and the output of the CA "configuration check" (available in the "Manage" menu under "System Configuration") - assuming you are able to log in.
+If you are totally stumped after reviewing the error messages and logs you can find help on the online support `forum`_.
+Please include a full description of your problem as well as the operating system you are running, the version of CA you are running, the text of any error messages, the output of phpinfo() and the output of the CA "Configuration Check" (available in the "Manage" menu under "System Configuration") - assuming you are able to log in.
 We will try our best to resolve your problems quickly.

 You may also want to look at our list of OS specific :ref:`Installation <installation_guide>` notes.